swelcher/vol2log/README.md

 # vol2log

-<b>This utility is to assist with shipping a JSON file into Graylog with the appropriate formatting.
-Here is a sample usage:<b>
+**This utility is to assist with shipping a JSON file into Graylog with the appropriate formatting.
+Here is a sample usage:**

     python vol2log.py -host 192.168.119.133 -port 12201 -jsonFile "C:\Python\Data\Volatility JSON Files\netscan.json" -plugin netscan -volHost infectedhost

 ----------------------------------------------------------------------------------------------------------------------------------------
-<b>There are 5 required switches with are:
+**There are 5 required switches with are:**

   -host \<IP address of remote Graylog Instance.\>